bachato/ntopng/doc/src/user_interface/shared/alerts/others/host_checks.rst

 - Port Scan: the number of contacted ports exceeds the configured threshold.
 - Service Scan: an attack targeting multiple hosts on a specific service.
 - Network Scan: communication with an unusually high number of hosts.
+- Service Down: a host made an excessive number of attempts to contact another host on a specific port, but the target did not respond.
+This behavior may indicate that the destination service is down or unreachable.

 *Interface: Packet & ZMQ*